hank880907/weeding-robot/readme.md

 - measure the accurate data of the robot (e.g. mass, inertias) and update the URDF files.
 Approximated value was used currently.
 - computer vision system

+# Known Issues #

+## In Gazebo console ##

+When launching simulation, Gazebo console would split out these errors:

+    [ERROR] [1610580158.129776098, 7.830000000]: No p gain specified for pid.
+Namespace: /weeding_robot/gazebo_ros_control/pid_gains/left_wheel_joint
+    [ERROR] [1610580158.130951789, 7.830000000]: No p gain specified for pid.
+Namespace: /weeding_robot/gazebo_ros_control/pid_gains/right_wheel_joint

+and a warn:

+    [ WARN] [1610580158.284234677, 7.916000000]: updateConfig() called on a dynamic_reconfigure::Server that provides its own mutex.
+This can lead to deadlocks if updateConfig() is called during an update.
+Providing a mutex to the constructor is highly recommended in this case.
+Please forward this message to the node author.

+The parameter of the weel radius changed for some reason and effect the calculation of odom.(correct diameter is 0.34 m.)

+    [ INFO] [1610580158.289672311, 7.921000000]: Dynamic Reconfigure:
+                        DynamicParams:
+                            Odometry parameters:
+                                left wheel radius: 1
+                                right wheel radius: 1
+                                wheel separation: 1.1
+                            Publication parameters:
+                                Publish executed velocity command: 0
+                                Publication rate: 50
+                                Publish frame odom on tf: 1

+## RVIZ ##

+- the odom transform is not right in RVIZ (can observe wired behavior visually).
+Probably is the dynamic reconfiguration stuff.
+- map was not transformed correctly to odom.
+It would drift.

 # Credit #